Gigil: Controversies

-The agency did a marketing campaign for the Philippine Netflix animated series Trese in 2021.
-Within the same year, Gigil also did the Pandemic Effect campaign for the Belo Medical Group.
-The ad featuring a woman gaining weight, growing body hair, and getting acne while watching a stream of bad news amidst the COVID-19 pandemic received negative reception, which led to the pull-out of the ad and the issuance of an apology from both Gigil and the Belo Medical Group.
-The Association of Accredited Advertising Agencies of the Philippines suspended Gigil's association membership as a result.
+In 2021, Gigil released the Pandemic Effect campaign for the Belo Medical Group.
+The ad featured a woman gaining weight, growing body hair, and getting acne while watching a stream of bad news amid the COVID-19 pandemic.
+The ad received negative reception, which led to the pull-out of the ad and a one-year suspension of Gigil's membership from The Association of Accredited Advertising Agencies of the Philippines.
+Gigil and the Belo Medical Group promptly issued an apology and vowed to be more sensitive and inclusive in their advertising practices moving forward.